Islandora-Devops/migrate_7x_claw/README.md

     RELS_EXT_isMemberOfCollection_uri_ms:"info:fedora/islandora:sp_basic_image_collection" OR PID:"islandora:sp_basic_image_collection"
   ```
 You can easily import a collection of your own by changing the PID in the above query, or you can provide your own
 query to migrate over objects in other ways (such as per content model, in order by date created, etc...).
-If you can write a Solr select query for it, you can migrate it into CLAW.
+If you can write a Solr select query for it, you can migrate it into Islandora 8.
 Omitting `q` from configuration will default to `*:*`
 for the Solr query.

 Once you've updated the configuration, you need to re-import the feature to load your changes.
 You can do this with `drush`: